 - Place a stomach tube → helps to remove the blood

 - Intensive care monitoring

 - Transfuse blood or blood products to stabilize coagulation, if indicated

 - Octreotide for 3–5 days → inhibits secretion of vasodilative hormones, e.g., glucagon → indirect splanchnic vasoconstriction → reduces splanchnic blood flow

 - Vitamin K is indicated for patients with coagulation disorders

-- IV antibiotic prophylaxis (e.g., ciprofloxacin or trimethoprim-sulfamethoxazole): prevention of infections (SBP, urinary tract infection, pneumonia) and of septic complications due to bacteremia, as well as colon decontamination to reduce ammonia production of gut flora
+- Antibiotic prophylaxis for 7 days: prevention of infections (SBP, urinary tract infection, pneumonia) and of septic complications due to bacteremia, as well as colon decontamination to reduce ammonia production of gut flora

 - Erythromycin (a strong prokinetic agent) may be administered before gastroscopy.

 - Used for primary prophylaxis and prevention of recurring hemorrhage